[Skip to Content]

 - Sealing jams, jellies, preserves, and butters with wax or paraffin; often allows harmful mold growth.
 Print a Fact Sheet on mold.

-- Do not use recipes from celebrity chefs and unreliable internet sources; often use unsafe, outdated, non-research based methods
+- Do not use recipes from celebrity chefs and unreliable internet sources; they often use unsafe, outdated, non-research based methods

 - Do not invert hot jars of jam, jelly, etc.